xcart/xcart-docs/_pages/kb_en/modules/multi-vendor/multi-vendor_admin_experience.md

     and access to all the information associated with specific vendor profiles:
     ![xc5_multi-vendor_admin_access2vendorprofile.png]({{site.baseurl}}/attachments/ref_6kbIUy5R/xc5_multi-vendor_admin_access2vendorprofile.png)
-    (For details on the management of vendor profiles, see {% link "Managing vendor profile information " ref_b7PTQMgf %}
+    (For details on the management of vendor profiles, see {% link "Managing vendor profile information" ref_b7PTQMgf %}

 4. The store administrator can view and manage any products in the store, including the products created by vendor users.